wrightjandrew/ImaginaryTimeEvolutionPauliPropagation/README.md

 - **A fast and flexible Surrogate version**.
 Currently, we provide a version of the Pauli propagation Surrogate that is _good_ and _works_, at least for Pauli gates and Clifford gates.
 Stay tuned for a whole lot more.

 ## How to contribute
+We have a Slack channel `#pauli-propagation` in the [Julia Slack](https://join.slack.com/t/julialang/shared_invite/zt-2tyfzahid-QwVkpO13UA~9hyffV7UYMg).

 If something bothers you or you want to propose an enhancement, please open an [Issue](https://github.com/MSRudolph/PauliPropagation.jl/issues) describing everything in detail.

 For a concrete change of code, please fork this GitHub repository and submit a [Pull Request](https://github.com/MSRudolph/PauliPropagation.jl/pulls).